If you’re looking for a mattress that’s low in VOCs and other chemicals, you might want to consider a CertiPUR-US certified foam mattress.

 - Is Healthier for Your Family

-CertiPUR-US certified foam is much better than an uncertified foam alternative.
-The CertiPUR-US® program prohibits fire retardants (FRs) that the GHS identifies as substances that could cause defects, cancer, and such.
+CertiPUR-US certified foam is a much better uncertified foam alternative.
+The CertiPUR-US® program prohibits fire retardants (FRs) that the GHS identifies as substances that could cause defects, cancer and such.
 Presently, CertiPUR-US certified foam is prohibited from using the following FRs:

 - Pentabromodiphenyl ether